trevordblack/Juliog/README.md

 MOONSHOOT Stuff
 ---

-Combinational Reductions
++ Combinational Reductions

-trace a path of operations e.g. [& & | + - ^] from input to reg, reg to reg, reg to output have a list of combinational reduction equivalences
+  Trace a path of operations e.g. [& & | + - ^] from input to reg, reg to reg, reg to output have a list of combinational reduction equivalences

-The program will still run if no combinational reductions are made

-the first juliog simulator will not include these things

-Flatten function
++ Flatten function:

   Removes any hierarchy from function, unrolls everything into top level

-Not necessary, but can be convienent

 NEXT UPDATE FUNCTIONALITY